Transgender history: Belgium

-Since 2017, Belgians have the right to change legal gender without sterilization.
-Many Belgian hospitals specialize in sex reassignment surgery, attracting patients from other countries such as France.
 On October 1, 2020, Petra De Sutter was sworn in as a deputy prime minister of Belgium under Alexander De Croo, becoming the most senior trans politician in Europe; De Sutter was previously a Belgian senator and a Member of the European Parliament, and is a gynaecologist and the head of the department of reproductive medicine at Ghent University Hospital.

 Denmark

 Lili Elbe was a Danish trans woman and one of the first recipients of sex reassignment surgery.
 Elbe was assigned male at birth and was a successful painter before transitioning.
-She transitioned in 1930 and changed her legal name to Lili Ilse Elvenes, and died in 1931 from complications after overy and uterus transplants.
+She transitioned in 1930 and changed her legal name to Lili Ilse Elvenes.
+She died in 1931 from complications after ovary and uterus transplants.

 Denmark is also known for its role in the transition of American Christine Jorgensen, whose operations were performed in Copenhagen starting in 1951.

 In 2017 Denmark became the first country in the world to remove transgender identities from its list of disorders of mental health.